-The S&P 500, which is made up of the largest 500 firms across the globe, is available in ETF format at eToro.
+The S&P 500, which is made up of the largest 500 firms across the globe, is available in ETF format.
 The manager monitors the markets and buys the 500 constituent members so that clients can get exposure to them with one click of a button.

 Nothing can be guaranteed, but the S&P 500 ETF has rebounded to now trade above the price levels seen prior to the COVID-crash of March 2020.
 As of 16th August, it was posting at 31.24% one-year return.
 It is made up of some household staples such as Caterpillar, Colgate-Palmolive and Costco but also contains a range of tech stocks, including Amazon and Intel.
 Another benefit of trading in such popular markets is that trading fees are super-low, with the expense ratio coming in near 0.09%.

 Trustee: State Street Global Advisors Trust Company Channel Center, 1 Iron Street, Boston.
 MA 02210

 Setting up an account to trade ETFs is a painless experience.
 Online brokers have embraced the market, and while not all brokers offer ETFs, most of the most reputable ones do.
 This list of trusted brokers is a good place to look for the information needed to build a shortlist of candidates for your investment.
 It can take only minutes to set up an account, the registration process is all online and ETFs are considered a relatively low-risk proposition when compared to some more volatile markets.